 - must not hold a commercial driver’s license

-- must have accumumlated between 3 and 11 points (if used for points reduction and not completing as part of a plea bargain)
+- must have accumulated between 3 and 11 points (if used for points reduction and not completed as part of a plea bargain)

 - you may not attend traffic school more than once in a 12 month period to remove points from your driving record